Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

-\paragraph{Enrichment} Enrichment from CC SNe is assumed to occur instantaneously following star formation.
-Enrichment from SNe Ia is assumed to follow a sum of exponentials (allowing analytic solution) that accurately approximates a $t^{-1.1}$ power-law delay time distribution (DTD) as favored in \citet{maoz:2012}.
+Enrichment from CC SNe is assumed to occur instantaneously following star formation.
+Enrichment from SNe Ia, on the other hand, is assumed to follow a delay time distribution (DTD) that accurately approximates the $t^{-1.1}$ power-law found empirically by \citet{maoz:2012}\footnote{As discussed in \citetWAF{}, we approximate the power-law distribution using a sum of two exponentials to allow for an analytic solution.}.
 We adopt a minimum time delay, $t_D$, of 0.05 Gyr corresponding to the lifetime of the most massive white dwarf progenitors.

-The \citetWAF{} model parameterizes chemical enrichment using dimensionless IMF-weighted yield parameters, which are presumed to be independent of metallicity.
-We adopt lower yield values than \citetWAF{}, motivated by the recent study of \citet{rodriguez:2022}, who infer a population-averaged mean Fe yield of 0.058 \Msun\ per CC SN.
-A \citet{kroupa:2001} IMF predicts approximately one $M>8$ \Msun\ star per 100 \Msun\ of star formation, so this estimate suggests a dimensionless CC SN Fe yield $\yFeCC\approx6\times10^{-4}$, which we adopt for our models.
+The \citetWAF{} model parametrizes chemical enrichment using dimensionless IMF-weighted yield parameters, which are presumed to be independent of metallicity.
+These yield parameters represent the mass of elements produced per unit mass of star formation.
+We adopt lower yield values than \citetWAF{}, motivated by the recent study of \citet{rodriguez:2022}, who infer a population-averaged mean Fe yield of 0.058 M$_\odot$ per CC SN.
+A \citet{kroupa:2001} IMF predicts approximately one $M>8$ M$_\odot$ star per 100 M$_\odot$ of star formation, so this estimate suggests a dimensionless CC SN Fe yield $\yFeCC\approx6\times10^{-4}$, which we adopt for our models.
 Although our data do not include Mg abundances, we present predictions of \MgFetext\ vs.\ \FeHtext\ that could be tested with future data.
 We choose $\yMgCC=0.001$, which puts the low-metallicity $\alpha$ ``plateau" at $\MgFe\approx0.5$, roughly consistent with measurements in the MW disk from the H3 Survey \citep{conroy:2022}.
 We assume that Mg has no SN Ia contribution, i.e., $\yMgIa=0$.
 Finally, we choose $\yFeIa=0.0012$ so that models evolved with ``Milky Way disk" parameters similar to \citetWAF{} reach $\MgFe\approx0$ at late times.
-For an Fe yield of 0.7 \Msun\ per SN Ia, this \yFeIatext\ corresponds to $1.7\times10^{-3}$ SNe Ia per \Msun\ of star formation, approximately consistent with the rate found by \citet{maoz:2017}.
+For an Fe yield of 0.7 M$_\odot$ per SN Ia, this \yFeIatext\ corresponds to $1.7\times10^{-3}$ SNe Ia per M$_\odot$ of star formation, approximately consistent with the rate found by \citet{maoz:2017}.
 Moderate changes to the yields would change our best fit parameter values, especially for $\eta$, but they would not change our qualitative conclusions.

+The products of CC SNe and SNe Ia that are deposited into the ISM are assumed to mix completely and instantaneously such that they are available for star formation immediately.
+This simplification, known as the instantaneous mixing approximation, has been shown to be a reasonable assumptions for CC SNe and SNe Ia products in low-mass, ancient galaxies like \EriII\ \citep[e.g.,][]{escala:2018}.